-The authors wish to express sincere gratitude to the U.S. National Science Foundation and their logistical agent CH2MHill Polar Services and to the New York Air National Guard (109th) for their assistance and their supportive actions in 2016 in anticipation of the upcoming EGRIP field campaign.
-Without this foresight, little of what is planned for the 2017 season could be realized.
+The authors wish to express sincere gratitude to the U.S. National Science Foundation and their logistical agent CH2MHill Polar Services and to the New York Air National Guard (109th) for their assistance and their supportive actions in 2017 in anticipation of the upcoming EGRIP field campaign.
+Without this assistance, little of what is planned for the 2018 season could be realized.

-Copenhagen, March 4th, 2017
+Copenhagen, April 6th, 2018